the-hedgehog-io/auctions/FEEM.md

 1. **FeeMAuction Contract** - The main contract that manages FeeM auctions
 2. **FeeM Oracle Interface** - Interface for interacting with Sonic blockchain's FeeM system
-3. **Self-Contained Auction Logic** - Built-in auction management without external dependencies
+3. **HedgehogAuction Integration** - Leverages the existing auction infrastructure

 ## How It Works